-Alternatively you can indulge in some of the many outdoor activities for which Arran is famous - serious climbing, hill-walking, golf on seven courses, river, loch and sea fishing, cycling, quad-biking, sailing, pony-trekking, in fact most things that people like to do on holiday anywhere, you will find you can do here on Arran.
+Arran is often described as “Scotland in miniature”.
+The Highland Boundary Fault runs east-west through the island, dividing a mountainous, dramatic highland landscape on one side from lush, green lowland countryside on the other.
+Visitors can indulge in some of the many outdoor activities for which Arran is famous - serious climbing, hill-walking, golf on seven courses, river, loch and sea fishing, cycling, quad-biking, sailing, pony-trekking, bird-watching, star gazing, in fact most things that people like to do on holiday anywhere, you will find you can do here on Arran.